clevertree/audio-source/README.md

-# Audio Source Editor (ASE)
+# Audio Source Composer (ASE)

 Created by Ari Asulin

-This is an early peak at the Audio Source Editor.
+This is an early peak at the Audio Source Composer.
 Try it out at https://audiosource.io

 ## Currently Working:
 * Add, edit, and delete notes and note groups (delete has a bug)